 43 Ride the DLR – London’s first driverless trains

-Pretend to be a driver of the DLR line by grabbing a seat at the front of the train on the Docklands Light Railway.
-The trains don’t need drivers so you can pretend to be one in their place!
+Lots of people think pretending to be a driver of the DLR line is one of many cool things to do in London.
+Grab a seat at the front of the train on the Docklands Light Railway and, since the trains don’t need drivers, you can pretend to be one in their place!

 44 Go underground with the Thames Foot Tunnel

 Skip the tube and head underground by walking the Thames Tunnel from Greenwich to Canary Wharf (or the other way of course).
 It’s free, pretty unique and most Londoners don’t even know about it!

 Eltham Palace is one of England’s most stylish country houses and is built on the site a palace inhabited by Edward IV and Henry VIII!
 Don’t miss the moat planted with water lilies.

 Up The Creek Comedy Club hosts open-mic nights and welcomes top comedians at Sunday Specials the place to go if you’re in need of a laugh.

 Head to the South London Wine School and learn about wine.
 They promise no jargon or pretentiousness – just a great evening ahead.

 48 Enjoy craft beer tasting at the Meantime Brewery

 Everyone’s talking about craft beer these days, and Greenwich is home to the award-winning Meantime brewery where you can take in a brewery tour, visit the tasting rooms and do a beer appreciation course!